Adisa-Shobi/Artvertise/README.md

 ```
 ### Backend

-Navigate to the backend directory
+Navigate to the backend directory.
 ```
 cd backend
 ```